jlzimmerhansl/Proffy/README.md

 ## :bookmark: About the Project

-Project made to connect teachers to students,  developed during the Next Level Week 2.0 offered by [RocketSeat][url-rocketseat] :rocket
+Project made to connect teachers to students,  developed during the Next Level Week 2.0 offered by [RocketSeat][url-rocketseat] :rocket:

-:art: Layout
+## :art: Layout

 Web Version avaible in [Figma][url-figmaWeb]